smithjd/sql-pet/docs/05-docker-setup-postgres-with-dvdrental.md

                          seconds_to_test = 10)
 ```

 List the tables in the database and the fields in one of those tables.
-Then disconnect from the database.

 ```r
 dbListTables(con)